streamlit/docs/content/library/advanced-features/configuration.md

 # Default: false
 runOnSave = false

 # The address where the server will listen for client and browser connections.
 Use this if you want to bind the server to a specific address.
-If set, the server will only be accessible from this address,and not from any aliases (like localhost).
+If set, the server will only be accessible from this address, and not from any aliases (like localhost).
 # Default: (unset)
-#address =
+# address =

 # The port where the server will listen for browser connections.
 # Default: 8501